Robust registration of medical images in the presence of spatially-varying noise: Bias field noise and empirical mode decomposition

 \subsection{LR-EMD: Image registration algorithm based on EMD levels}

-We take advantage of the ability of EMD in removing bias field noise effect and propose a hierarchical multi-resolution algorithm for image registration based on EMD levels in different scales.
+Taking advantage of the EMD's capacity in removing the bias field noise, we propose the following hierarchical multi-resolution registration algorithm.
+First, we find the IMFs for both floating and reference images.
+These IMFs represent the feature-maps in various resolutions.
+Starting from the coarsest resolution, we estimate the transformation from floating image IMF to the reference image IMF via free form deformation (FFD) algorithm \cite{rueckert1999nonrigid}.
+The estimated transformation provides an initial mapping for the free form deformation in the next level with the higher resolution.
+The process continues until registration of the finest level IMFs.
 We call this algorithm \emph{Level-based Registration using EMD or LR-EMD}.
+Note that other tranformation techniques could be used instead of the free form deformation.
+Our algorithm is also agnostic to the type of the similarity measure.
+In this paper, we have used SSD, CC, RC and MI as similarity measures.
 Algorithm \ref{alg:hier} shows the details of LR-EMD.
-We first find IMFs for both floating and reference images.
-These IMFs are the feature-maps of each image in different resolutions.
-Then, we start with the most coarse resolution and estimate the transform \cite{rueckert1999nonrigid} from floating image IMF to the reference image IMF.
-This map forms the initial transformation for the next level of IMF registration (with higher resolution).
-We continue this process to the finest level IMF.
-We use free form deformation \cite{rueckert1999nonrigid} to estimate the transform, however, other techniques are also applicable.
-In each registration level, any similarity measure can be used to achieve an accurate registration.
-In this paper, we have use SSD, CC, RC and MI as similarity measures.

-LR-EMD takes advantage of IMFs in different levels (scales) and registers two images in a hierarchical order.
+LR-EMD takes advantage of IMFs in different levels (scales) and performs registration in a hierarchical order.
 Therefore, it benefits from the information stored in each level of IMFs during the process of the registration.
 The registration at each resolution level of IMFs provides an initial transformation for the registration in the next level.
 In principle, the hierarchical order increases the robustness of LR-EMD against local minimum in the optimization process.